 Provide an overview of the planned educational program.
+Within this document, the education corporation should provide an overview of general information that pertains to all charters and then subheadings with a section for each charter under renewal consideration including information about each charter's unique program and, if a charter is planning to apply for an expansion of grades or program.
 For those charters seeking to make significant changes in one or more aspects of the educational program, the narrative response must detail each of these changes, not only stating the charter's planned change, but how and why as well.
 It is likely that in explaining why it is seeking a change in the next charter term, the charter's experiences in the present charter term will inform its response.
 It is also highly likely that the narrative response will heavily cross-reference the relevant Renewal Charter Exhibits including, perhaps, those that are not directly related to the educational program.